RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 1. **Policies**.
 Clients can see the list of all active and disabled policies, add new policies and edit their scenarios.
 2. **AML settings**.
 Clients can submit tokens and perform AML-related analyses.
-3. **HSM settings**.
-Clients can add new HSM keys or set HSM URLs.
-4. **Device manager**.
+3. **Device manager**.
 The section that controls operations related to the Approval Devices.
-5. **Register user**.
+4. **Register user**.
 The section for registering new users and giving them access rights.
-6. **Key management**.
+5. **Key management**.
 Clients can generate and restore keys.

 In the **Settlement area**, a client can manage operations related to transactions, including:
 * transaction creation,